 More than two months after Black Lives Matter Toronto halted the city's pride parade to protest racism within the LGBTQ community, Pride Toronto has issued a public apology.

-In a statement posted to its website Monday, Pride's board of directors apologized "emphatically and unreservedly for its role in deepening the divisions in our community, for a history of anti-blackness and repeated marginalization of the marginalized within our community that our organization has continued."
+In a statement posted to its website Monday, pride's board of directors apologized "emphatically and unreservedly for its role in deepening the divisions in our community, for a history of anti-blackness and repeated marginalization of the marginalized within our community that our organization has continued."

 Pride Toronto executive director at the time, Mathieu Chantelois, initially signed a commitment to meet the demands but later backtracked and said he only did so to get the parade moving.
-Chatelois has since quit amidst allegations of racism, sexism, and sexual harassment.
+Chatelois has since quit amid allegations of racism, sexism, and sexual harassment.